pedrotgn/pyactor/doc/tutorial.rst

 safe and easy way.

-It is also possible to use ``self.host``, which will give a proxy to the host in which the actor is so you can :meth:`~.lookup` other actors from there.
+It is also possible to use ``self.host``, which will give a proxy to the host in which the actor is so you can :meth:`~.lookup` other actors from there, among many other possibilities.

 In the example, we use these three calls to send various salutations from a :class:`Bot` to an :class:`Echo` giving by parameter also a proxy from the Bot